-- Incorporate two or three of these foods into each of your three major meals and at least one of them into each of your three snacks.
+Incorporate two or three of these foods into each of your three major meals and at least one of them into each of your three snacks.

-- Diversify your food at every meal to get a combination of protein, carbohydrates, and fat.
+Diversify your food at every meal to get a combination of protein, carbohydrates, and fat.

-- Make sure you sneak a little bit of protein into each snack.
+Make sure you sneak a little bit of protein into each snack.

 Here’s an easy way to remember what’s good for you.
 The first letter of each food group spells: A.B.S.D.I.E.T.P.O.W.E.R 12

 Eat them with skins intact.

 Secret weapons: Protein, monounsaturated fats, vitamin E, folate (in peanuts), fiber, magnesium, phosphorus